PacificBiosciences/FALCON/docs/quick_start.rst

 ^^^^^^^^^^^^

-By far, the quickest way to get up and running with FALCON is to ensure you have python 2.7.x installed and in your path, then follow these simple instructions to clone and install the FALCON-integrate_ github repository:
+By far, the quickest way to get up and running with FALCON is to ensure you have python 2.7.x installed and in your path, then follow these simple instructions to clone and install the FALCON-integrate_ github repository.
+This includes proper versions of all necessary dependencies.
+Alternatively, you can install the FALCON github package manually, but you will need to do some legwork to make sure you have the right versions of all dependencies installed.

 .. code-block:: bash